Evarda/GeometriesCode/README.md

 - bias = height of one triangle with respect to the other

-This will give an array with a bowtie shape where values in the bowtie are 0 and the surrounding space are 1
+An array with a bowtie shape where values in the bowtie are 0 and the surrounding space are 1 can be written as:

 `makeBowtie(bowtieSizeX, bowtieSizeY, separation, 0, 1)`

+#### Example

+`makeBowtie(1000, 1000, 100, 10, 20)`

 ![alt text][makeBowtieExample]

 [makeBowtieExample]: Matlab/makeBowtieExample.jpg "makeBowtie Example"